 Continue to Cao Bang or Return to Ha Giang

-From Meo Vac, you can continue your journey east through QL4C into Cao Bang province or you can return to the capital of Ha Giang heading west through the road DT182, which connects with QL4C in Yen Minh.
+From Meo Vac, you can continue your journey east into Cao Bang province or you can return to the capital of Ha Giang heading west through the road DT182, which connects with the National Route 4C (Quốc lộ 4C) in Yen Minh.

 Rice terraces of Hoang Su Phi

-Once in Ha Giang, you may consider dedicating one more day to visit the rice terrace of Hoang Su Phi, located in the west side of the province, before you head back to Hanoi.
+Once in Ha Giang, you may consider dedicating 1 more day to visit the rice terraces of Hoang Su Phi, located in the west side of the province, before you head back to Hanoi.
 Recognized as national heritage, the rice terraces of Hoang Su Phi attract lots of travellers and photographers all year round and most frequently during harvest season.

-Travel to Ha Giang between May and September to indulge yourself in the beautiful grown rice fields, just as impressive as those in Sapa.
+Travel between May and September to indulge yourself in the beautiful grown rice fields, just as impressive as those in Sapa.